trigram-mrp/fractureiser/docs/users.md

 * Overwolf's [scanner](https://github.com/overwolf/jar-infection-scanner/releases)
-  * This is the recommended option for checking your entire game - just point it at the CurseForge installation folder or wherever else  you have your instances saved)
+  * This is the recommended option for checking your entire game - just point it at the CurseForge installation folder or wherever else  you have your instances saved
-  * This is a standalone application and does not require the Overwolf app installed
+  * This is a standalone program and does not require the Overwolf app installed
 * douira's [website-based online scanner](https://douira.github.io/fractureiser-web-detector/)
 * cortex's [nekodetector](https://github.com/MCRcortex/nekodetector/releases)
   * Click on "Assets" to show the runnable file - requires Java to be installed